kubeflow/kubeflow/components/admission-webhook/README.md

 1. When there is a pod being created (see `rules`),
 1. call the webhook service `gcp-cred-webhook.default` at path `/add-cred` (see `clientConfig`)

+### admissionregistration.k8s.io/v1 default failurePolicy
+In adopting `admissionregistration.k8s.io/v1` for the `MutatingWebhookConfiguration` we accept the default value for `failurePolicy` to be `Fail` per [documentation](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#failure-policy).
+Upon testing this default feature it was discovered if the `AdmissionWebhook`'s `mutating-webhook-configuration` failed to mutate a pod then the pod would fail to start, its associated `Deployment` or `StatefulSet` would continually attempt to create the pod until the process that created the pod was terminated.
+This continuous failure to mutate the target pod may block other target pods from mutation until the failing process ends.

+Engineers should be mindful of this setting as it was also noted these failures can persist beyond the `timeoutSeconds` parameter that is by default set to `10` seconds in the `v1` API.
+For example, Kubeflow Notebook `StatefulSet`s attempted to create notebook pods despite its API request getting rejected by the `mutating-webhook-configuration`.
+Please refer to kubernetes documentation to read up on the `failurePolicy: Ignore` parameter as this was the default value in `v1beta1`.

 ### Webhook implementation
 The webhook should be a server that can handle request coming from the configured path (`/add-cred` in the above).